semapheur/fys-stk4155/project_3/report/report.md

 ### Feedforward Neural Network Solver

-In order to solve the one-dimensional diffusion equation using feedforward neural network (FFNN), we construct a possible trial solution for [](#equation:1d-diffusion) of the form [@note_hjortjensen_2023]
+In order to solve the one-dimensional diffusion equation using a feedforward neural network (FFNN), we construct a possible trial solution for [](#equation:1d-diffusion) of the form [@note_hjortjensen_2023]

 $$
   \hat{u} (x, t; P) = h_1 (x, t) + h_2 [x, t, N(x, t; P)],